 While all of that is great, there’s one big problem – sustainability.

-Carbs are everywhere and yes, you’ll probably run away from them as hell if you’re following the ketogenic diet but… can you really cut out sugar and carbs forever?
+Carbs are everywhere and yes, you’ll probably run away from them like hell if you’re following the ketogenic diet.
+But can you really cut out sugar and carbs forever?

 While it doesn’t always have to be the case, the amount of food you eat might be problematic to some – even though there are no calorie restrictions in most types of ketogenic diets, the volume of the foods that you’ll be eating isn’t as large.